pubsubdb/pubsubdb/docs/faq.md

 PubSubDB is designed as a [distributed orchestration engine](./architecture.md) based upon the principles of CQRS.
 According to CQRS, *consumers* are instructed to read events from assigned topic queues while *producers* write to said queues.
 This division of labor is essential to the smooth running of the system.
 PubSubDB leverages this principle to drive the perpetual behavior of engines and workers (along with other strategies described [here](./architecture.md)).

 As long as a topic queue has items, consumers will read exactly one and then journal the result to another queue.
 As long as all consumers (engines and workers) follow this one rule, complex, composable, multi-system workflows emerge.
 The "secret" to the process is to model the desired process using a DAG and then compile it into singular, stateless events that are just the right shape to be processed according to CQRS principles.

-## Why not use Kafka?
-Kafka (Kinesis, etc) were designed with CQRS in mind.
-They are journaling technologies with write guarantees baked in.
-The logs produced are immutable allowing for tail compaction and append-only writes to the head.
-Consumers are separate from Producers in this system and can be installed separately to consume the log data in a manner that makes sense for the use case at hand.

-The use case provided by PubSubDB is fully in-memory and provides a level of real-time interaction not guaranteed by Kafka as Kafka is a write-based system that only describes how the producer must log all events.
-Consumers can be installed to read from these logs, but there are no existing Kafka implementations that provide real time, composable activity orchestration.
-It is not a primary use case for Kafka, but one could build it using custom code and a mix of existing packages.

-It is important to note that PubSubDB is complementary to Kafka.
-It requires less change to implement, using existing legacy hardware and infrastructure (it’s just an NPM package).
-PubSubDB can serve as the glue between legacy systems and Kafka as its event-driven approach is complementary to both systems.

-## Does Redis Support Kafka-like features (single producer, etc)?
-Yes, Redis streams provide much of what Kafka does out of the box.
-There are slight differences, but the core principle of sequence and order serve to organize events into topics, so they can be processed by consumer groups.
-Blocking, one-time-delivery and similar concepts are supported.

 ## What is the purpose of pubSubDB.pub?
 Call `pub` to kick off a workflow.
 It’s a one-way fire-and-forget call.
 The job id is returned but otherwise there is nothing to track.